Recently, a new trend among plant folks has been running wild in comparing the Water Hemlock and the Cow Parsnip due to their similarity.

-Continue with the article to clear any confusing buzzes regarding Cow Parsnip vs Water Hemlock to prevent history from repeating itself.
+Continue with the article to clear up other confusing buzzes regarding Cow Parsnip vs. Water Hemlock before putting your life in danger!

-Often people mistake the Cow Parsnip for Water Hemlock and other alike perennial weeds like Giant Hogweed and Poison Hemlock.
+Often people mistake the Cow Parsnip for Water Hemlock and other similar perennial weeds like Giant Hogweed and Poison Hemlock.

-Firstly, take the leaf size, as the Cow parsnip leaves extend up to 24 inches wide while the White Hemlock has 4 inches-long leaflets extending up to 1 to 1.5 inches wide.
+Firstly, take the leaf size, as the Cow Parsnip leaves are 6-24 inches long while the Water Hemlock leaves are 3-6 inches in length.

 Further common differences between the Cow Parsnip and Water Hemlock are highlighted in the table below.